ms609/TBRDist/README.md

 -->
 [![Project Status: Active – – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-`uspr` allows the calculation of SPR, TBR and Replug distances between unrooted phylogenetic trees from within R, using [algorithms](https://github.com/cwhidden/uspr) written in C++ by [Chris Whidden](https://web.cs.dal.ca/~whidden/).
+`TBRDist` allows the calculation of SPR, TBR and Replug distances between unrooted phylogenetic trees from within R, using [algorithms](https://github.com/cwhidden/uspr) written in C++ by [Chris Whidden](https://web.cs.dal.ca/~whidden/).
 Whidden and Matsen (2017) provide more information on the motivation behind this project,